Dionysius I of Syracuse

 Dionysius I or Dionysius the Elder (c.
-432 – 367 BC) was a Greek tyrant of Syracuse, in Sicily.
+432 – 367 BC) was a Greek tyrant of Syracuse, Sicily.
 He conquered several cities in Sicily and southern Italy, opposed Carthage's influence in Sicily and made Syracuse the most powerful of the Western Greek colonies.
-He was regarded by the ancients as an example of the worst kind of despot—cruel, suspicious and vindictive.
+He was regarded by the ancients as the worst kind of despot: cruel, suspicious, and vindictive.

-Early life of Dionysius the Elder
+Early life

 Dionysius began his working life as a clerk in a public office.
 Because of his achievements in the war against Carthage that began in 409 BC, he was elected supreme military commander in 406 BC.
 In the following year he seized total power and became tyrant.
 He was married to Aristomache, and had a daughter by her, Arete.
 He was married at the same time to Doris of Locris, who bore him his son, Dionysius II of Syracuse.